KIPAC/Physics89L/docs/Projects.md

 Please use this sheet to express your interest in a particular project by next week.
 [Sign up sheet](https://docs.google.com/spreadsheets/d/12MT8zAYdLToVdNDRUBJxRjTfoQYo-oUP748JXoTYw_A/edit?usp=sharing)

-We will use that to set up the breakout rooms next week.
+We will use that to set up the breakout rooms for the final class sessions.

+The projects will be due on the Monday after the final class session (i.e., Monday, August 30).

 ### 1. Quantifying the "Hubble Tension"